smallbusinesshero/storefront/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/Diconium-WirVsVirus/dds-wvv-frontend/repo/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Diconium-WirVsVirus/dds-wvv-frontend/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)